 The existence of DoH highlights the importance of maintaining control over your DNS data.
 By employing DNSFilter to secure your DNS, you are preventing DNS tracking and spoofing.
 Here are a few takeaways as we move into a DoH world:

 - Using DNSFilter ensures the safety of your DNS information.
 Instead of relying on your internet provider or any individual network, you are sending your traffic to a company that won’t sell or manipulate your DNS data.
 This is not true of many “free DNS” providers.

 - You have complete visibility.
 By using our Query Log tool, you are able to see exactly which DNS requests are being made on your network and to restrict users from accessing threats & inappropriate content.

 - You can prevent DoH from interfering with your access policies.
 DNSFilter is 100% compatible with Firefox’s DoH and there is no action needed.

 How Can I Secure My DNS?

 The biggest question raised by DoH is how it will affect companies which have their own DNS service, such as DNSFilter.
-There are two methods you can use to ensure that DoH does not interfere with your filtering policies:
+There are two steps you can take to ensure that DoH does not interfere with your filtering policies:

-- You can encrypt DNS traffic.
+- You can setup DNS-over-TLS as a full-featured alternative.
 DNSFilter fully supports DNS-over-TLS using our Roaming Clients or DNS Relay.
-DNS-over-TLS is more comprehensive than DoH, because it encrypts all DNS traffic (rather than only web browser traffic).
+DNS-over-TLS is more comprehensive than DoH, because it encrypts all DNS traffic on your machine (rather than only web browser traffic).
 For this reason, it is DNSFilter’s preferred security method.